romcal/romcal/README.md

 The 2 methods above (`.generateCalendar` and `.getOneLiturgicalDay`) are returning `LiturgicalDay` objects, in the context of a year.
 That is, every `LiturgicalDay` objects have a `date` property, and are sorted and possibly removed depending on the year context and seasons/precedence rules.

-But you might need to retrieve all possible calendar definitions, without any rules or year context.
+However, you might need to retrieve all possible calendar definitions, without any rules or year context.

 The `.getAllDefinitions()` method returns absolutely all `LiturgicalDayDef` objects that are part of a liturgical calendar.
 The returned object is a key/value, where the key is the `key` of the `LiturgicalDayDef` object, and the value is the `LiturgicalDayDef` itself.